 This Nassau Daily Review article from December 1933 describes the efforts of local Seaford historian Charles Herold to halt construction on the Fort Massapeag site and identify it as historic.
 Image courtesy Garvies Point Museum

-Martin “Matt” Schreiner works a test pit in 1938 at the burial ground situated near the Fort Massapeag site off Bay Drive.
+In 1938 a burial ground situated near the Fort Massapeag site was found off Bay Drive.
 Human remains were found here when Bar Harbor was being developed in the 1930s.
-Image courtesy of The Queens Borough Public Library, Archives, Ralph Solecki Photographs.